 What is North South Lake?

-It’s a popular camping and hiking area in the Catskill Mountains.
-It’s 2 lakes (north and south) connected together which have hikes, camping, boating and more around them people can explore
+North South Lake is a very popular camping and hiking area in the Catskill Mountains.
+It’s 2 lakes (north and south) connected together which have hikes, camping, boating and more activities available around them that people can enjoy.

 Where is North South Lake located?